 5. Playa Dominical

-Approximately 45 minutes south of Quepos in the Bahía Ballena de Osa District in Puntarenas Province.
+Playa Domnical is approximately 45 minutes south of Quepos in the Bahía Ballena de Osa District in Puntarenas Province.
 Dominical is the nearby town.

-Easily accessed from San José via private transport, shuttle or bus, although it will take about 4.5 hours.
+It can be easily accessed from San José via private transport, shuttle or bus, although it will take about 4.5 hours.
 A faster option is to take a 20 minutes domestic flight from San José to Quepos.
 Then rent a car and drive the 30 minutes south to Dominical.

-Type of waves
+Type of Waves

 With a great variety of waves plus surfboard rental shacks galore, Playa Dominical is one of the best beginner surf beaches in all of Costa Rica.
 Like Playa Hermosa to the north, Playa Dominical is a sand bottom break that’s also very exposed to swells.
 For this reason, the waves can get world-class.
 For those who are just learning the ropes, try surfing here on a high tide when it’s between 2 – 4 ft.
 Then spend the afternoon reflecting on a great day at one of the many beach bars that line the shore.